Frequently Asked Questions

-There are several colours that border collies commonly come in: Black and white, Black Tri-coloured, Red and white, Red Tri-colour, merle and dilute colours.
+There are several colours that border collies commonly come in: Black and white, Black Tri-coloured, Red and white, Red Tri-colour, Gold, Merle and Dilute colours.
 There is an old saying that there is no such thing as a good dog in a bad colour.
 Colour should be a secondary concern, getting a good dog should be the primary concern.

 What Sports Can Border Collies Play?

 What sports can’t Border collies play?
 Our Border collies have successfully competed in the following sports/activities: obedience, tracking, agility, flyball, herding, disc dog, weight pulling, and games competitions.
 They also are active in recreational sledding, performance shows, photo shoots, children’s educational programs, and back packing.

 Only poorly trained Border collies herd things that they are not supposed to.
 It is important that Border collies are trained to channel their herding instinct toward appropriate activities.
 Our dogs live in harmony with cats, ducks, horses a potbellied pig and children.
 Some dogs have more herding instinct than others.
 If you have questions about herding instinct, ask about the herding instincts of the parents.

 Border collies are good with children if they are properly socialized and trained.
 Border collies are not generally my first choice of a “family” dog.
 This is because Border collies can get overly excited by very active young children.
 Border collies require a fair amount of time and training and busy parents with young children can find the added responsibility and time commitment of a young Border collie a real chore.
 We generally do not recommend Border collies for families with children less than 5 years old.
 Despite this Border collies can be wonderful family dogs so long as their needs are met.